Fellows

 Williams College

 James Nolan, Jr., is the Washington Gladden 1859 Professor of Sociology at Williams College.
 His teaching and research interests fall within the general areas of law and society, culture, technology and social change, and historical comparative sociology.
-His books include The Therapeutic State: Justifying Government at Century’s End (NYU Press, 1998), Reinventing Justice: The American Drug Court Movement (Princeton University Press, 2001), Legal Accents, Legal Borrowing: The International Problem Solving Court Movement (Princeton University Press, 2009), and, most recently, What They Saw in America: Alexis de Tocqueville, Max Weber, G.K.
-Chesterton, and Sayyid Qutb (Cambridge University Press, 2016).
+His books include The Therapeutic State: Justifying Government at Century’s End (NYU Press, 1998), Reinventing Justice: The American Drug Court Movement (Princeton University Press, 2001), Legal Accents, Legal Borrowing: The International Problem Solving Court Movement (Princeton University Press, 2009), What They Saw in America: Alexis de Tocqueville, Max Weber, G.K.
+Chesterton, and Sayyid Qutb (Cambridge University Press, 2016), and, most recently, Atomic Doctors: Conscience and Complicity at the Dawn of the Nuclear Age (Harvard University Press, 2020).
 He is the recipient of several grants and awards including National Endowment for the Humanities fellowships and a Fulbright scholarship.
 He has held visiting fellowships at Oxford University, Loughborough University, and the University of Notre Dame.
-He is a graduate of University of California – Davis, and received his PhD from the University of Virginia.
+He is a graduate of University of California, Davis, and received his PhD from the University of Virginia.

 Danilo Petranovich